beanbest/GoFaker/README.md

 # GoFaker
-A library for generating fake data such as names, addresses, and phone numbers.supports internationalization.
+A library for generating fake data such as names, addresses, and phone numbers.
+And supports internationalization